Nastel/tnt4j-streams/README.md

 This sample shows how to stream responses from JAX-RS as JSON data.

 Sample files can be found in `samples/restful-stream-json` directory.
 See the [`readme.md`](./tnt4j-streams-ws/samples/restful-stream-json/readme.md) file in that directory for information on usage and modifying the parser for your use.

 Sample stream configuration:

+**NOTE:** To use this weather forecast sample, you will have to sign up for a free subscription to one of the weather services at
+[OpenWeatherMap](https://openweathermap.org/api) (for example, Current Weather Data or 5 Day Forecast) and get an API key (APPID), which must be substituted (replace placeholder `<YOUR_APP_TOKEN>`) in the URL line of streams config.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <tnt-data-source